extric99/Hackintosh-NUC7I7DNKE/README.md

 - BIOS: 0069
 - CPU: i7-8650U
 - RAM: 2x 16GB G.Skill Ripjaws F4-2133C15S-16GRS 2133 MHz, DDR4
-- Storage: m.2 WD GREEN 256GB
+- Storage: 1TB NVME WD SN550
 - dGPU: N/A
-- WIFI/BT: Both the default intel BT module as DW1560 BT/wifi are supported by this built (use appropriate config.plist).
+- WIFI/BT: Just the DW1560 BT/wifi is supported by this built.
 It is advisable to replace the default module as the DW1560 will provide feature parity with a real Mac.
+Due to bluetooth issues, please do your own research for the Intel module.

 - SMIBIOS 8,1
-- OpenCore 0.6.7
+- OpenCore 0.7.7

 ![](https://github.com/extric99/Hackintosh-NUC7I7DNKE/blob/master/screenshot/Screenshot_OC.png)

 ## Confirmed working
 - Quick boot into MacOS and rock solid
 - Wake Sleep
-- Built-in Bluetooth (with default intel module, no Wifi)
+- Built-in Bluetooth
-- Wifi/Bluetooth/Unlock-Approve with Apple Watch (with DW1560)/Airdrop/Continuity
+- Wifi/Bluetooth/Unlock-Approve with Apple Watch/Airdrop/Continuity
-- Audio (No need to replug the HDMI cable thanks to the fake PCIID)
+- Audio (You need to replug the HDMI cable for audio to be recognizd as the fake PCIID kext is not comatible with Monterey)
 ![](https://github.com/extric99/Hackintosh-NUC7I7DNKE/blob/master/screenshot/Screenshot_Audio.png)
-- Sleep and Wake from mouse or keyboard
+- Sleep and Wake from mouse or keyboard (improved from last version)
 - Framebuffer for hardware acceleration (encoding/decoding/preview)

 ![](https://github.com/extric99/Hackintosh-NUC7I7DNKE/blob/master/screenshot/Screenshot_Hackintool.png)